Professor Adam Johansen

-Dr Adam Johansen is a Reader in Statistics; his research focuses upon methodological and theoretical aspects of simulation-based algorithms.
+Adam Johansen is a Professor of Statistics; his research focuses upon methodological and theoretical aspects of simulation-based algorithms.

 He is a group leader within the Data Centric Engineering Programme of The Alan Turing Institute: see the project page for more details and get in touch if you're interesting in becoming involved.

 He is co-director of APTS.